 Idarucizumab is a specific monoclonal antibody antidote that specifically binds dabigatran and rapidly, safely and dose-dependently reverses its effects without over-correction or thrombin generation.
-In the REVERSE-AD (Reversal of Dabigatran Anticoagulant Effect with Idarucizumab) study, 5 grams idarucizumab were administered intravenously in two bolus doses of 2.5 grams no more than 15 min apart to dabigatran-treated patients with anticoagulation emergencies (either ongoing severe or life-threatening hemorrhage, or emergency procedures on therapy).
-In this study, the primary endpoint of maximum reversal of the anticoagulant effect of dabigatran within 4 hours was 100% as assessed by dilute thrombin or ecarin clotting time and was achieved in all patients.
+In the REVERSE-AD (Reversal of Dabigatran Anticoagulant Effect with Idarucizumab) study, idarucizumab 5 grams was administered intravenously in two bolus doses of 2.5 grams no more than 15 min apart to dabigatran-treated patients with anticoagulation emergencies (either ongoing severe or life-threatening hemorrhage, or emergency procedures on therapy).
+In this study, the primary endpoint of maximum reversal of the anticoagulant effect of dabigatran within 4 hours was 100% as assessed by dilute thrombin or Ecarin clotting time and was achieved in all patients.
 Based on these results, idarucizumab was approved in 2015 by the US Food and Drug Administration and the European Medicines Agency (4, 21, 25, 88, 95, 106-110).
 The full cohort analysis of the REVERSE-AD showed that the median time to the cessation of bleeding was 2.5 hours in patients with uncontrolled bleeding.
 Treatment with idarucizumab was safe with no significant adverse effects and a 6.3% and 7.4% rate of thrombotic complications (in the group with severe/life-threatening hemorrhage, and emergency procedures on therapy, respectively) (106).
+However, if thrombolysis is performed after dabigatran reversal in acute ischemic stroke patients, the effectiveness and safety of the antidote could be underestimated.

 In May 2018, andexanet alfa, a recombinant protein that acts as a decoy for the direct oral FXa inhibitors, received its first global approval in the USA by the Food and Drug Administration (FDA) for use in patients treated with rivaroxaban and apixaban with life-threatening or uncontrolled bleeding (111).
-Recently (on February 28, 2019) it received a positive opinion for a conditional marketing authorization by the European Medicines Agency (112).
+On February 28, 2019, it received a positive opinion for a conditional marketing authorization by the European Medicines Agency (112).
 The ANNEXA-4 (Andexanet Alfa in Patients Receiving a FXa Inhibitor Who Have Acute Major Bleeding) study included patients with major/life-threatening bleeding who received apixaban, rivaroxaban, edoxaban or enoxaparin were included, unless any of the following exclusion criteria were met: scheduled surgery in less than 12 hours; Glasgow coma score <7; intracerebral hematoma >60 cc as assessed by CT or MRI; visible, musculoskeletal or intra-articular bleeding; expected survival of less than 1 month; recent history of a thrombotic event; severe sepsis or septic shock; pregnant or a lactating female; received VKA, dabigatran, PCC or recombinant factor VIIa (rfVIIa), whole blood, plasma fractions within 7 days of screening; treated with other investigational drugs <30 days before; planned administration of PCC, fresh frozen plasma or rfVIIa.
-Andexanet alfa was administered as a bolus over 15-30 min, followed by a 2-hours infusion and substantially reduced anti-factor Xa activity with effective haemostasis in 79% of patients (4, 21, 25, 88, 95, 110, 113-115).
+Andexanet alfa was administered as a bolus over 15-30 min, followed by a 2-hours infusion and it substantially reduced anti-factor Xa activity with effective haemostasis in 79% of patients (4, 21, 25, 88, 95, 110, 113-115).
 The full study report of ANNEXA-4 study has been recently posted and demonstrated that in patients with acute major bleeding associated with the use of factor Xa inhibitors, treatment with andexanet alfa markedly reduced anti-factor Xa activity, and 82% of patients had excellent or good haemostatic efficacy at 12 hours (116).